Infant seats should not be confused with infant or child safety seats (car

 Infants and toddlers should ride in a rear-facing seat until they reach the maximum

 weight and height limits recommended by the seat's manufacturer.
-Previous advice was
+Safety experts say

-When kids are ready to transition to a forward-facing seat, they should be harnessed
+When kids are ready to move to a forward-facing seat, they should be harnessed

 in until they reach the maximum weight or height for that seat.
 When they have outgrown

-their forward-facing harnessed seat, they need to be placed in a booster
+their forward-facing harnessed seat, place them in a booster

 seat.
 Kids should use a booster seat until the car's lap-and-shoulder belt

-fits properly, which is typically when they've reached 4 feet 9 inches in height and
+fits properly.
+This usually is when they've reached 4 feet 9 inches in height and

 are between 8 and 12 years old.